saloot/ADS2023/index.md

 ## Grading
 * Homeworks: 40%
 * Final Project: 40%
+    * Notebook (runs correctly and does the task): 70 Points
+    * Presentation (runs correctly and does the task): 30 Points
+        * Of the 30 points of the presentation, 20 comes from other groups!
 * Final Exam: 20%

 * We *might* have a bonus of upto 10% for participation in a Kaggle contest!
 More on that later on

 # Logistics